 Diemaco C7 Assault Rifle

 The Diemaco C7 is an assault rifle that was used by the Pathfinder Platoon and Brigade Patrol Troop (BPT).
-The C7A1 variant was used by British Special Forces.
+The C7 and C7A1 variant were also used by British Special Forces.

-The C7 is a clone of the M16a2 rifle.
+The C7 is a close copy of the M16A2, the rifle developed to replace the M16A1 in the United States military.
 Canadian arms company Diemaco (now Colt Canada) developed the rifle for the Canadian military.
 Small improvements to the original design include a heavier hammer-forged barrel.
-The C7 fires 5.56x45mm NATO rounds from 30-round magazines in either semi or fully automatic mode.
+The C7 fires 5.56x45mm NATO rounds from 30-round magazines in either semi or fully automatic mode (unlike the M16A2, which was setup with a semi or 3-round burst trigger group).

 The C7 eventually fell out of PF Platoon and BPT service due to wear and tear.
-The newly-upgraded SA80A2 addressed some of the reliability issues of the A1 and and so when their C7s were used up they reverted back to the SA80.
-Note: The Pathfinders would eventually take up the L119A1 carbine.
+The newly-upgraded SA80A2 addressed some of the reliability issues of the A1 and and so when their C7s were used up they reverted back to the SA80 for a period.
+The Pathfinders and the BPT (later known as the Surveillance Reconnaissance Squadron (SRS)) would eventually move away from the SA80 again, switching to the L119A1 carbine.

 Used under Open Government Licence

-UKSF adopted the C7A1 at the same times as the L119A1, itself derived from the Diemaco C8SFW carbine.
+UKSF adopted the C7A1 at the same time as the L119A1 Special Forces Individual Weapon (SFIW), itself derived from the Diemaco C8SFW carbine.
 Both were put forward by Diemaco for trials held by UKSF to select a new standard Special Forces Individual Weapon (SFIW).
 The C8SFW carbine won the contract, beating out the Heckler & Koch G36K and the Sig Sauer SIG 551.
-Despite UKSF adopting the C8SFW carbine - offiically designated as the L119A1 - as its standard weapon, a number of C7A1s were purchased for UKSF use.[1]
+Despite UKSF adopting the C8SFW carbine - offically designated as the L119A1 - as its standard weapon, a number of C7A1s were purchased for UKSF use.[1]